 Or it could be a whole city.

-When you do, you can enjoy the positive benefits that come from an interconnected network of devices, without worrying about attacks.
+When you find a balance between speed and security, you can enjoy the positive benefits that come from an interconnected network of devices, without worrying about attacks.

 Adding gates to the city walls

 For a long time the buzz around IoT lacked substance.
 Devices sometimes seemed a little gimmicky.
 After all, just how useful is an internet-connected fish tank?

 Take a look around the office or living room that you’re sat in right now.
 Chances are you’ll be able to spot a variety of helpful devices that are linked to the internet - and to one another.
 For example, as I write this my phone is sat alongside my laptop.
 The smart watch on my wrist has just reminded me about the call I have scheduled an hour from now.
 And across the room, Alexa is ready to take my requests to shift to a different Spotify playlist.